Words by Beth Gleeson

 We have just reached our first month of cafe trade in our new favourite city: Brisbane, QLD!
 South Brisbane is quite honestly one of the coolest places on the planet.
 Vibey, central to all the fun things, and the people are just really, really good.
 We thought it necessary to explain ourselves, as one of the first questions these Brisbanians ask us is "Why are you guys here?"

 So, here's a (small) part of our story, from my (limited and biased) perspective.
 But hey, if you're tapping out of the story at this point, (it's okay) all you need to know is that we love coffee, and people.
-A lot.

 One of the first times I ever hung out with Christopher Gleeson, (spoiler alert: he's now my husband) I dropped into the factory bay at Tuggerah, which doubled as his dwelling.
 (Side note: ‘roastery’ is 100% not an actual word, but has become part of our daily language as coffee people.)
 It was 2009.
 He made me a cappuccino.
 I wasn’t a coffee drinker, I didn’t appreciate that he had hand roasted the beans that day, and that this was a GOOD coffee.
 I also definitely didn’t appreciate that this was the first of many thousands of coffees that Chris would make me.